 It’s a question I’ve been thinking about while writing my book, Real Life Astrology: The Cross of Matter.
-That book is still a few months away from publication, but as the subject of chart rulers (and by extension the rulers of all your cardinal points and houses too) I thought I would give you a preview of my thoughts on this contested astrological issue.
+That book has now been published, but as the subject of chart rulers (and by extension the rulers of all your cardinal points and houses too) I thought I would give you a preview of my thoughts on this contested astrological issue.

 Prior to the discovery of Uranus, Neptune and Pluto, there wasn’t an issue at all.
 All of the classical planets – Mercury through to Saturn – rule two signs in traditional astrology.
 The Sun and Moon rule one each – Leo and Cancer – and this is the reason why.
 In traditional astrology, the rulerships reflect the polarity of the signs, the masculine and feminine interplay that keeps the universe in balance or, if you prefer, the ‘yin and yang’ approach to keeping things in order.

 Astrology loves balance – and the traditional rulership model certainly emphasises that.
 If you look at the rulership diagram, you’ll notice how it stresses the importance of polarity, as it places the Sun and Moon at the heart of the model.
 They sit there – like a King and Queen on their thrones – with the remainder of the classical planets gathered around them like courtiers.
 It’s neat, tidy and perfectly symmetrical, but it does more than simply please some celestial desire for order.